Written by Benjamin Khordipour

 Also, the shoulders of the ring may warrant smaller stones mounting in them.
 This will also have an effect on the type of band you choose.

 A Word About Metals

-Most engagement rings use a platinum or white gold setting, but there is no definitive rule on that point.
+Most engagement rings use platinum or white gold setting, but there is no definitive rule on that point.
 However, your choice of center stone may have a bearing.
 If there is a reasonably modest limit to your budget, then the best, whitest, diamonds may be out of reach.
 But that’s okay.
 Diamonds with a faint hint of yellow color work wonderfully in yellow gold settings.
 The color of the gold brings out an amazing warmth in the diamond itself.
-Colored stones like sapphires, rubies and emeralds also work as well in yellow gold as in platinum.
+Colored stones like sapphires, rubies, and emeralds also work as well in yellow gold as in platinum.

 Your metal choice is very flexible but should take into account the stone(s) you choose and the setting of the finished ring.

 Pro Tip: As the saying goes, originality is better, but plagiarism is faster.
 We’re not suggesting you copy another design wholesale, but do have a look at what is already available.
 Have pictures to show your designer, with a clear outline of what you like and what you don’t in similar rings.
 Not only will it make the whole process much easier, but it also lets you have a good picture in your mind of what exactly you do want.